 a.
 Freedom of Association and the Right to Collective Bargaining

-The government prohibits third parties from organizing strikes.
-Moreover, persons employed in essential services, defined as occupations critical for national defense and safety (including police services, utilities, and transportation), do not have the right to strike.
+The law bars persons employed in essential services, defined as occupations critical for national defense and safety (including police services, utilities, and transportation), from striking and prohibits third parties from organizing strikes.
+The law prohibits strikes unrelated to matters regulated by the collective agreement.

 b.
 Prohibition of Forced or Compulsory Labor

-The constitution specifically prohibits forced or compulsory labor, except as part of a legally imposed sentence.
-The law does not define penalties for forced labor, and there were isolated reports that such practices occurred, including forced labor of children.
+The constitution prohibits all forms of forced or compulsory labor, except as part of a legally imposed sentence.
+The law does not define penalties for forced labor.
 NGOs and government officials noted that the low number of inspectors, insufficient funding, low public awareness, and a lack of definite penalties limited effective enforcement of the law.
-The Ministry of Justice provided training to identify labor exploitation to Generalized Agency for Specialized Inspection (GASI, the country’s main inspection authority) inspection officers in all provinces.
+The Ministry of Justice provided training on how to identify labor exploitation to the General Agency for Specialized Inspection (GASI, the country’s main inspection authority) inspection officers in all provinces.

 c.
 Prohibition of Child Labor and Minimum Age for Employment